-The geoTLD.group is an international non-for-profit membership association.
-The group represents the interests of geographic top-level domains identifying a city, region, language or culture.
-The members are governments, companies and associations.
+geoTLD.group is an international not-for-profit membership association.
+We represent the interests of geographic top-level domains identifying a city, region, language or culture.
+Our members include government entities, companies and associations.

 geoTLDs are shaping tomorrow’s Internet and creating digital identities for places and communities.